Shopify/theme-scripts/packages/theme-sections/README.md

   // Shortcut function called when a section is deselected by the Theme Editor 'shopify:section:deselect' event.
   onDeselect: function() {
-    // Do something when a section instance is selected },
+    // Do something when a section instance is deselected },

   // Shortcut function called when a section block is selected by the Theme Editor 'shopify:block:select' event.